Applying for Scripted and Non-fiction funding

 Principles for assessment

-Our investment strategy guides the assessment process.
-We use the nine investment principles (detailed on page 16) :
+Our investment model guides the assessment process.
+We use the nine investment principles :

 • cultural value